 You have to go through and figure out where is your money coming to spend.
 So many people will take money out of their IRA, for their monthly allowance, or paycheck.
 But then they’ll turn around and write a check to a charity.
 When you do that, you’re losing the benefit, because it has to go directly to a charity from the IRA.
 It’s such an easy thing!
 Isn’t that a pretty good return on that time it took to make that phone call.

 Like I mentioned above, that extra distribution, if it’s not done through qualified charitable distributions, could cause you to have to pay higher Medicare premiums or other taxes on different sources of income.
 The tax code gets even more complicated when you’re retired.
 The reason is there are all kinds of different income that comes in, and all with various rules.
 It’s imperative you understand how you can reduce your tax burden over time with a forward-looking tax plan.

 Tax Reduction Strategies

 To get a better understanding of tax reduction strategies like qualified charitable distributions, get our Tax Reduction Strategies white paper.
 While tax planning isn’t a DIY process, this report will get you to start thinking about how you might be able to reduce your taxes over time.

 Get a Forward-Looking Tax Plan

 Our forward-looking tax planning process involves sitting down with a financial planner and developing a financial plan.
 Then our team of CPAs can then review for tax planning opportunities today and in the future.
-If you want to start forward-looking tax plan, fill out the form below or give us a call at 913-393-1000.
+If you want to start forward-looking tax plan, schedule a complimentary consultation below or give us a call at 913-393-1000.

 Make sure to catch the episode The Time for Tax Planning is NOW on America’s Wealth Management Show where Bud Kasper and I examine bear markets and recessions and what they mean to your retirement.
 You can find it on on your favorite podcast apps like Apple Podcasts or Stitcher, just subscribe!